‘My Disability is One Part of Who I Am’

 Goodwill Vice President of Mission Services Cyndee Sims recently shared an update of Goodwill with the Bradley County Interagency Council.
 Find out what’s new...

-Goodwill hosted a “reverse job fair,” sponsored by the Chattanooga Area Employment Consortium on April 25.
-The event was organized by George Clark, Business Development Coordinator for Chattanooga Goodwill Industries, and Scott Kramer of the Center for...read more
+Goodwill hosted a "reverse job fair," sponsored by the Chattanooga Area Employment Consortium on April 25.
+The event was organized by George Clark, Business Development Coordinator for Chattanooga Goodwill Industries, and Scott Kramer of the Center for Adult Autism, a...read more

 An empty 53-foot semi-tractor trailer pulled up to a Chattanooga Goodwill warehouse one day in late September.
 Within a couple of hours, the truck pulled away bound for Rochester, NY, and eventually to villages and towns in western Ukraine.
 The semi was filled to the...read more